 We have engaged in, and expect to continue to pursue, strategic dispositions and initiatives, as we transition our business.
 Dispositions present significant challenges and risks relating the separation of disposed businesses.
-Such risks include: (i) we may incur unanticipated costs or expenses, (ii) we may not be able to successfully separate divested businesses and related obligations from our operations as planned, and (iii) we may not be able to realize anticipated reductions in costs attributable to divested businesses.
+Such risks include: (i) we may incur unanticipated costs or expenses, (ii) we may not be able to successfully separate divested businesses and related obligations from our operations as planned, and (iii) we may not be able to railize anticipated reductions in costs attributable to divested businesses or assets.
 Divestitures may also involve continued financial involvement in, or liability with respect to, the divested businesses.
 As a result of divestiture transactions, we could incur severance charges for personnel and payments for lease and other commitments, charges from the impairment or write-off of assets, and other financial loss due to the transaction.
 Furthermore, there is the risk that we might lose customers.
-In addition, we may not realize the degree or triming of benefits we anticipate when we first enter into a transaction.
-There can be no assurances that we will manage dispositions or other strategic anticipate when we first enter into a transaction.
-There can be no assurances that we will manage dispositions or other strategic opportunities will be available to us on acceptable terms or at all, or that we will be able to consummate desired transactions.
+In addition, we may not strategic opportunities will be available to us on acceptable terms or at all, or that we will be able to consummate desired transactions.
 Any of the foregoing could materially adversely affect our competitive position, financial condition, results of operations or cash flows.
-For more information on the disposition activities we have undertaken to date, please see "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Coverview - Plan to Accelerate Path to Profitability and Capitalize the Business" and ""Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."
+For more information on the disposition activities we have undertaken to date, please see "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview - Plan to Accelerate Path to Profitability and Capitalize the Business" and ""Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Diverview."